Hollywood Florida

 Hollywood Beach has a broadwalk that extends about 2.5 miles along the ocean.
 Parking is available on side streets or in garages for a fee, and public trolleys run through the day.
 Restaurants and hotels line the broadwalk, along with a theatre, children's playground, and other attractions, including bicycle-rental shops, ice-cream parlors, souvenir shops, and a farmer's market.
 The broadwalk is used for walking and jogging, and has a bike lane for bicyclists and rollerbladers.

-Hollywood has a diverse educational institutions, including 32 public (and charter) schools and 24 private schools.
+Hollywood has 32 public (and charter) schools and 24 private schools.
 The public schools are operated by the Broward County Public Schools.

 Broward County operates 24 public schools, consisting of four high schools, six middle schools, and 14 elementary schools.